Bruce Chick Park car park upgrade and kayak launch site

 Bruce-Chick.png

-We are upgrading a section of the car park at Bruce Chick Park, located at Stotts Creek, adjacent to the Tweed River.
-This project aims to enhance the car park's visual appeal and improve accessibility for all visitors.
-Additionally, the upgrade will improve the car park's resilience to future weather events, ensuring it remains a reliable and welcoming space.
+We upgraded a section of the car park at Bruce Chick Park, located at Stotts Creek beside the Tweed River.
+The project improved the car park’s visual appeal, enhanced accessibility for all visitors, and strengthened its resilience to future weather events.

-Situated near the Stotts Island Nature Reserve, the upgraded car park will continue to serve as a convenient launch point for kayaks and canoes, offering a great starting spot for a scenic 2-3 hour paddle around Stotts Island.
-We appreciate your patience and support as we work to enhance this valuable community asset.
+Located near the Stotts Island Nature Reserve, the upgraded car park continues to serve as a convenient launch point for kayaks and canoes, offering a scenic 2–3 hour paddle around Stotts Island.

 Project schedule